Odin-SMR/hermod/Documentation/odin.hermod.rst

 data.

-Hermod is a part of the Odin processing chain making high level information from calibrated satelite data to very highlevel data ie. Human understandable data and possibly data collected and aggragated over longer timeperiods.
+Hermod is a part of the Odin processing chain making high level information from calibrated satellite data to very high level data ie. Human understandable data and possibly data collected and aggregated over longer time periods.

 Overview
 --------